 It seems we were ahead of the trend last year when we wrote about charcoal as a beauty product.
 Well, it appears the beauty fad is here to stay.
 A recent segment on Entertainment Tonight highlighted how the charcoal trend is all the rage in Hollywood these days.
 Many stars are making the masks a part of their beauty regimen before any big Red Carpet appearance.
 Priyanka Chopra, one of the red carpet’s favorite ladies these days for her bold style choices, is now taking to the trend.
 Chopra makes the masks a part of her own beauty go-tos these days, she admitted to Entertainment Tonight.

 Charcoal has been touted for years for its many benefits.
+Charcoal face masks have become increasingly popular among beauty enthusiasts, and sites like Huda Beauty provided a guide on some of the benefits that charcoal can have.
 For anything from hair, skin and teeth, now beauty brands are taking note.
 Just this month Mac Cosmetics announced its launch of three charcoal infused products in their new ‘Mineralize Total Detox’ line in their Spring 2018 collection.

 It features the Mineralize Volcanic Ash Exfoliator, Mineralize Reset & Revive Charcoal Mask and a Mineralize Charged Water Charcoal Spray.
 The products promise to get rid of toxins, deep cleanse, purify pores, and replenish lost moisture.
 This is great for the skin, especially after months of cold weather.
 The line is available in early January, allowing us all to sample the beauty trend celebrities are already on board with.
 Curious about charcoal and its benefits?
 We were too.
 Here’s what we discovered earlier this year when we took a look at this rather unusual beauty secret.